MahmoudY3c/nd0191-c1-myreads/README.md

 - Each book has a control that lets you select the shelf for that book.
 When you select a different shelf the book moves there, also the default value for the dropdown menu will be changed to the current shelf of the book where it's in.
 - the project consist of 2 pages (main page, search page) you can move between the pages to search, select and categorize your desired books
 - you can find the project overview [here](https://youtu.be/HXOaF52t-yI)

-# MyReads Project
-MyReads is a book tracking app created for Udacity's React Fundamentals course. this code created from scratch and bootstraped by [Create React App](https://reactjs.org/docs/create-a-new-react-app.html) You can find more information on how to perform common tasks [here](https://github.com/facebook/create-react-app/blob/main/packages/cra-template/template/README.md).

 ## Project requirements: